evan1x/gis-automation-toolkit/README.md

 ## About

-Developed by Evan Nickason during a GIS internship as part of a broader goal to transition into other roles.
+Developed by Evan Nickason during a GIS internship.
 GitHub: github.com/evan1x